Introduction

 Watch the Trumps

-Keeping track of the Trump cards played is important.
-Knowing which trump cards have been played can help you make strategic decisions about when to play your own trump cards.
+Keeping track of the Trump cards played is essential.
+Knowing which trump cards have been played can help you make strategic decisions about when to play your trump cards.

 Lead with Strength